Brown-ECON2020-Master/hw-intro/README.md

 ### How to clone the repository into your local directory?
 - Open GitBash (in Windows) or the Terminal (in Mac).

 - Decide the location in your local machine where you want to put the local folder of this assignment.
+It can be anywhere in your machine (e.g., C: drive, Dropbox, D: drive, etc), but NOT be in an external hard drive.

    E.g.) `$ git cd Dropbox/ECON2020/assignments`